orta/pragmatic-testing/README.md

 * Getting Setup
   * Introducing tests into an existing application
   * Starting a new application and using tests
+  * My tests are running in my app?
   * Developer Operations aka Automation

 * Techniques for keeping testing code sane